 What does a lice egg on a finger look like?

 Once you have taken a lice egg or nit off the hair shaft using your fingernail have a good look at it – it is tear drop shaped and has a little tail which is the part of the egg that attaches itself to the hair.
 They are very small and will be a dark golden-brown colour if they are about to hatch or are white if the louse has already hatched and left the egg.
-If they are full then they will be plump and shiny; if they are empty, they will be flat and dry.
+If they are full then they will be plump and shiny.
+What does a dead lice egg look like?
+A dead lice egg will be white or grey.
+As they are empty, they will be flat and dry.

 Had enough of trying to get all the eggs out of the hair?

-If after reading all these facts about nits, you are still unsure whether you have nits and want a professional check, or if you know you have them and need it all cleared out, then do contact us.
+If after reading all these facts about nits, you are still unsure whether you have nits and want a professional check, or if you have found nit eggs in your hair and need it all cleared out, then do contact us.
 Our network of nit and head lice removal clinics can sort it for you in 2 appointments, 7 days apart.